joshbrew/HEG_ESP32/HEG_WIFI_BLE_Feather/README.txt

 These change the default partitioning to allow sketches up to 2MB in size on the ESP32 to make room for dual WiFi and BLE.

 Extra SPIFFS notes:
-You need the SPIFFs tools: https://github.com/me-no-dev/arduino-esp32fs-plugin You also need to copy the esptool and mkspiffs EXE files in Arduino/hardware/espressif/esp32/tools/esptool and .../tools/mkspiffs into the upper .../tools directory so the SPIFFs tool can find them.
+To use SPIFFs files you need the SPIFFs tools: https://github.com/me-no-dev/arduino-esp32fs-plugin You also need to copy the esptool and mkspiffs EXE files in Arduino/hardware/espressif/esp32/tools/esptool and .../tools/mkspiffs into the upper .../tools directory so the SPIFFs tool can find them.
 **